-- The primary aim being to protect terms and conditions - About their rights in a transfer situation - About formal consultation with the union or appropriate employee representatives - About the sequence of events that are likely to follow - That they will be kept fully up-to-date - That anyone with major, personal concerns will be seen on an individual basis by "advisors", identified to employees at the first briefing.
+- What is happening and why - The primary aim being to protect terms and conditions - About their rights in a transfer situation - About formal consultation with the union or appropriate employee representatives - About the sequence of events that are likely to follow - That they will be kept fully up-to-date - That anyone with major, personal concerns will be seen on an individual basis by "advisors", identified to employees at the first briefing.
 Any conversations will be confidential.